 Commenting on the “Super Bugger”, Sandra said: “She is my little girl, she is precious to me.
 It’s a fun vehicle to drive around!”

-If you’ve been inspired to find out more about converting a camper, be sure to take a look at our guide to the best campervan converters.
+Alternatively, if you’ve been inspired to find out more about converting a camper, be sure to take a look at our guide to the best campervan converters.

 Images and information provided by Barcroft